 Excursion: “The lawn mower problem”

 The beginning of the lawn mower problem goes back to 1830 when the first lawn mower was developed/invented [3].
-This date marks the change from cutting grass by hand to using an automated system.
-Over the subsequent 200 years diverse solutions have been developed and optimized leading to a saturated market with strong competition and a wide variety of specific solutions.
-All developments are characteristic for the initial development curve with the aim making the work easier, see Figure 1.
-We have more or less approached the end of this curve with the characteristic very low development speed.
+This date marks the step from cutting grass by hand to using an automated system.
+Over the subsequent 200 years diverse optimized solutions have been developed.
+These developments follow the aim making the work easier, see Figure 1.
+We have almost approached the end of this curve with the characteristic very low development speed.
 The most recent development of robot lawn mowers mark the change from the first, black to the second S-curve (red) new, more sophisticated objectives and changed technical as well as legal boundary conditions.